An Awakening From a Sickbed

-After I accepted Almighty God’s work of the last days, I read God’s words every day and threw myself into preaching the gospel and doing my duty.
+After I accepted’s work of the last days, I read every day and threw myself into preaching the gospel and doing my duty.
 I never stopped, no matter what.
 I was then diagnosed with mild hyperthyroidism and the doctor told me to get lots of rest.
 But I thought, “It hasn’t been easy to welcome the Lord’s return, and I can’t let this little illness interfere with my duty.
 As long as I keep doing my duty, God will watch over me and protect me.”

 Two years flew by and I began to feel like I was having palpitations after the smallest exertion, so I went to the hospital again for a checkup.
 The doctor told me my hyperthyroidism had flared up again and that they had to treat it conservatively, that that was the only way to control it.
-I thought to myself, “I’ve already been tested and refined once.
-I cannot allow myself to believe in God for the sake of blessings anymore.
-Whatever happens with this illness, I will not blame God.”
+I thought to myself, “This illness is occurring with God’s permission.
+Whatever happens with it, I have to submit to God, and I cannot blame God.”
 During that time, I continued doing my duty while taking medication.
 As the years went by, however, my health continued to deteriorate.
 I had no energy at all, my legs were swollen and numb, and my back hurt so much I couldn’t stand up straight.
 Just walking up a couple flights of stairs left me gasping for breath, with my heart pounding so hard that it felt like it was about to burst out of my chest.
 I felt like I could collapse at any minute.
 I began to worry: “If this gets any worse, how will I do my duty?
 If I can’t do my duty, will I be commended by God and obtain a good end and destination?
 Will all my faith then have been for nothing?”
 But then I thought, “I just have to keep on expending myself for God and He will watch over me and protect me.
 I’ll keep doing my duty and preparing good deeds until my very last breath.
 Then I’ll have a good destination.”
 And so I endured the pain of this illness and kept on doing my duty.